nibscbioinformatics/metagenomics_mpa3/README.md

 }

 ```
-This will download a test dataset and execute the pipeline to ensure everything is working correctly.
+This will download a small test dataset and execute the pipeline to ensure everything is working correctly.

 *Change this for real test data*
 The test data used for this workflow was provided by the authors of 'Developing standards for the microbiome field' (https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-020-00856-3])